chris-haggard/QuantDynPI/README.md

 #### Common causes of error

 - The path to the init file in the input json must be absolute and not include ~ etc.
 - Propagation is done entirely in normal modes.
-The cartesian representations are rarely up to date.
-The cartesian positions are only guaranteed to be up to date at the end of each step.
+The Cartesian representations are rarely up to date.
+The Cartesian positions are only guaranteed to be up to date at the end of each step.
 The momenta are rarely up to date.
 - QCMD timestep is dependent on gamma (and therefore the number of beads), and must be quite low